juniamaisa/Cybersecurity/README.md

   Includes raw data extracted directly from the execution of **RISC-V** binaries using **QEMU** (`qemu-riscv64`, version 9.2.3).
   The data contains instruction-level traces and control-flow transitions used in the simulation and training pipeline.

+- `Data_processed/`
+  Includes .pickle dataset generated using the code generator available in `CRA_generator/`.

 ---

 This repository serves as the foundation for experiments involving: